 The Audi A4 took decades to style and brand but, with the 1996 production, Audi established its seriousness in high performance vehicles.
 All the tweaks on the exterior and interior as well as revised powertrains paid off, bringing to the market a beautiful, high performance car that would later rival the likes of Mercedes Benz and BMW.

 The R8 (2006-present)

 After the high performance of the R8 Le Mans Prototype, fans literally begged Audi for a road version of the super race car.
 The R8 was the ultimate answer to their dreams and has lived up to the standards of high performance luxury vehicles.
 Sleek looks aside, car lovers are obsessed with the smooth driveability of this mid engine supercar.
-Indeed very few cars can successfully merge performance and usability as the R8 does hence explaining its high value in the market.
+Indeed, very few cars can successfully merge performance and usability as the R8 does, hence its high value in the market.